mkeke/2022-svg-clock/readme.md

 ## file structure, render, zquery

-I'm using a gulp based build system that compiles sass, includes variables defined in project.js, and many other things.
-There is a render function in project.js which makes it possible to pre-render data.
-In this case the `SVGDigit` variable, which is included once for every digit in the HTML page.
+I'm using a Gulp based build system that compiles SASS, includes variables defined in project.js, and many other things.
+There is a render function in `project.js` which makes it possible to pre-render data.
+In this case the `SVGDigit` variable, which is included once for every digit in `index.html`.

-main.js includes zquery which is a tiny DOM access/manipulation library along the lines of jQuery.
+`main.js` includes "zquery" which is a tiny self made DOM access/manipulation library along the lines of jQuery.

 These things are not included in this repo, but you get the idea.

 ## grid layout + aspect-ratio ftw

 Using `display: grid` on the digits and experimenting with different fraction sizes was super easy!
-Also, `aspect-ratio` makes for hassle-free css.
-No need for percentage calculations or padding-bottoms.
+Also, `aspect-ratio` makes for hassle-free CSS.
+No need for percentage calculations or padding-bottom trickery.

 ## sass digits

-I'm using a 2d sass array to define the direction of each clock hand for every digit, and a function for generating the correct rotation transforms.
+I'm using a 2d SASS array to define the direction of each clock hand for every digit, and a function for generating the correct rotation transforms.

 ```